UQ-RCC/xnat/content/en/docs/user-guides/getting-started/other-aaf-members.md

 This guide is for users from Australian Universities and AAF member organisations, including:
 - QUT, Griffith, CQU, JCU, USQ, USC
 - CSIRO, Australian Universities
+- AAF VHO accounts

-Other AAF members usually require XNAT access for:
+Other AAF members usually require UQ AIS XNAT access for:
 - Management of data acquisition from sites such as CAI, HIRF, TRI
-- Collaborating on projects managed on UQ-RCC XNAT
+- Collaborating on projects managed on UQ AIS XNAT

 Full list of AAF members found [here](https://aaf.edu.au/subscribers)<br>
 For all other organisations, use the [Non-AAF members](/docs/user-guides/getting-started/non-aaf-members) guide